25 October 24

 7. The flattened output is intersected with a base map of the world (see Section 3)

-8. The intersected output is converted to Mollweide (an equal area projection) and the land and EEZ protected area of every country and territory is calculated, in km2.
+8. The land and EEZ protected area of every country and territory is calculated, in km2, using geodesic area calculations in WGS 1984.

 9. The terrestrial protected area coverage is calculated for each country or territory by dividing the total area of terrestrial protected areas by total terrestrial area of that country/territory.
 The marine and coastal protected area coverage is calculated for each country or territory by dividing the total marine and coastal area of protected areas by total marine and coastal area of that country/territory.